Yachts in harbor in Helsinki with grand buildings in background, at sunset

-Not only that, but free Wi-Fi covers anywhere you’d want to go in Helsinki, with download speeds reaching as high as 25 Mbps.
+Not only that, but free Wi-Fi covers anywhere you’d want to go in Helsinki, with speedy downloads as well.
+That means you probably don’t need to buy a SIM card if you’re going to be limiting yourself to the capital city.

 Companies

 There are three cell providers in Finland: Sonera, Elisa, and DNA.
-All three offer LTE to prepaid customers.
+All three provide LTE service to almost the entire population, while 5G has rolled out to about a quarter of the country so far and is available on prepaid with some companies.

 If you’re going to be traveling to very rural parts of the country, go for Elisa, but otherwise there’s little difference between the three providers.
-I’d originally planned to use Elisa, but ultimately went with DNA as I struggled to find any prepaid Elisa SIM cards.
+I’d originally planned to use Elisa, but struggled to find them in stock, so ultimately went with DNA.

-How to Buy a Prepaid SIM in Finland
+How to Buy a Prepaid SIM Card in Finland

 After arriving in Helsinki, I headed straight to an Elisa store.
 They didn’t sell prepaid cards there, they told me, and recommended I visit an R-Kioski — the 7-Eleven of Finland.
 You’ll find one on practically every street, as well as at the airport if you’re arriving by plane.